 As correctly judged by anti-Australia Day protestors, this is a day for white identity, history, and people.
 This country was founded by British settlers and from scant settlement, was built into a revered, renowned country.
 It should thus be uncontroversial that the nation’s founding stock should have a day to celebrate European settlement.

-Until we can overcome this taboo and re-embrace our ethnocultural heritage, the present momentum against Australia Day will eventually grow too powerful.
+Until we can overcome this taboo and re-embrace the ethnocultural heritage deeply embedded into the core of Australia Day, present momentum will inevitably grow too powerful.

-Moreover, changing Australia Day would signal we openly resent our country’s roots, and believe our national existence resides upon a white supremacist, evil founding.
-This premise would severely constrain any positive national identity, and any subsequent type of nativist, nationalist or even patriotic sentiment.
-One only needs consider post-World War Two Germans to recognise this– when a people despise their past, they relinquish any desire for present or future survival.
+Broadly speaking, changing Australia Day would signal we openly resent our country’s roots, and believe our national existence resides upon a white supremacist, evil founding.
+This premise would severely constrain any positive national identity, and from there, any substantive type of nativist, nationalist or even patriotic sentiment.
+One only needs consider post-World War Two Germans to recognise this– when a people despise their past, they voluntarily relinquish their desires for present and future survival.